LiveGTech/OS-Bootstrap/README.md

 To check whether KVM is enabled, install the `cpu-checker` package, then run the `kvm-ok` command.

 > **Note:** If you are using WSL 2 on Windows to perform bootstrapping, then you will need to use WSL 2 version 5.4 or higher.
 Enable Windows Hypervisor, then add `nestedVirtualization=true` under `[wsl2]` in the WSL 2 config file.
+We do not, however, actively provide support for WSL 2 users and recommend that users perform bootstrapping on LiveG OS or Debian.

 ## Bootstrapping
 Before bootstrapping, ensure that a the copy of the gShell AppImage file you wish to include exists under `cache/gshell.AppImage`.